 Some of its objectives are sustainable livelihood, sustainable agriculture, promotion of education, child rights, natural resource management and women empowerment.
 As part of its women empowerment projects, widow rehabilitation is one of the focus areas.
 It helps widows stand on their own feet by training them in income generation activities and providing them with financial aid.

 A Dharwad-based organisation in rehabilitative care for single women, single mothers and women in distress, it helps in creating social and economic opportunities through counselling, education, skill development and employment.

 The idea of Rehabilitative Assistance for People in Distress (RAPID) was conceived by Vijay Kulkarni while he was working in microfinance and livelihood creation.
 When he came across single women who were either widows or had been deserted by their husbands, he launched RAPID in 2001 to serve this section of the society.

 The organisation has assisted over 4,000 women through rehabilitative care.
 Under its various projects, it trains women to become financially and socially independent.

-Established in 2000, GiveIndia is India’s most trusted giving platform for donors.
-Our community of 1.5M+ donors and 150+ corporate partners have supported 2,000 nonprofits, impacting 10M+ lives across India.
+Established in 2000, GiveIndia is the largest and most trusted giving platform in India today.
+Our community of 2M+ donors and 250+ corporate partners and brands have supported 2,500+ nonprofits, impacting 15M+ lives across India.